There are distinct partnership advantages and disadvantages.

 - Prospective employees may be attracted to the business if given the incentive to become a partner.

-- A partnership may benefit from the combination of complimentary skills of two or more people.
-There is a wider pool of knowledge, skills and contacts.
+- A partnership may benefit from the combination of complementary skills of two or more people.
+There is a wider pool of knowledge, skills, and contacts.